 - Gerbils should be housed in a large plastic tank with good ventilation, and a deep layer of sawdust or shavings to allow burrowing behaviour.
 The more space provided the better! - A nest box should also be provided as a retreat, with paper or hay bedding. - Gerbils are very active and inquisitive animals so within the cage, wheels and toys should be provided.
-However, be aware that toys will be quickly destroyed, so replaceable cardboard rolls and boxes often provide the best entertainment. - Temperature ensure that the tank is kept out of direct sunlight as these enclosures will easily overheat. - The tank should be cleaned out at least once a week to help prevent disease, especially the nest box as gerbils are prone to hoard food here. - Sand baths should be provided for cleaning and grooming, they should never have a water bath. - Regular exercise outside the tank is recommended but this must be well-supervised to prevent injury or escape. - Gerbils sensitive hearing and an excellent sense of smell so should be kept away from predators and away from high traffic areas to avoid stress.
+However, be aware that toys will be quickly destroyed, so replaceable cardboard rolls and boxes often provide the best entertainment. - Temperature the ideal temperature is between 16 21 degrees so ensure that the tank is kept out of direct sunlight as these enclosures will easily overheat. - Humidity should not exceed 30 50% - The tank should be cleaned out at least once a week to help prevent disease, especially the nest box as gerbils are prone to hoard food here. - Sand baths should be provided for cleaning and grooming, they should never have a water bath - Regular exercise outside the tank is recommended but this must be well-supervised to prevent injury or escape.
+A large enclosed 'foraging space' can be set up to provide exercise and environmental enrichment. - Gerbils have sensitive hearing and an excellent sense of smell so should be kept away from predators and away from high traffic areas to avoid stress.